shusuiCatLover/wppbot/README.md

     npm start
     ```

-2. When prompted, scan the QR code displayed in your terminal using the WhatsApp app on your phone (Menu > Linked Devices > Link a Device).
+2. Scan the QR code displayed in your terminal using the WhatsApp app on your phone (Menu > Linked Devices > Link a Device).

-3. The bot will log incoming messages and automatically reply "ola" to any message that says "oi".

-### Example

-When someone sends "oi" to your WhatsApp, the bot will reply with "ola".
+3. When the bot is ready, it will automatically send a help message and a registration form link to the configured phone number.

+4. All incoming messages will be logged to the console.

 ## Project Structure

 - [`bot.js`](bot.js): Main bot logic and event handlers
 - [`package.json`](package.json): Project metadata and dependencies
+- `.env`: Environment variables (not committed to git)

 ## Extending the Bot

 You can add more commands or automate other tasks by editing [`bot.js`](bot.js) and adding new event handlers or message checks.
+For example, you can uncomment and modify the provided code to reply to specific messages.

 ## License